Maryandadle/Maryandadle/README.md

 Here are some ideas about me 💬 ::

-- Iam an aspiring business data analysts.Backstory Bachelors in Finance and an MBA Graduate based in Germany.
+- I am an aspiring business data analysts.Backstory Bachelors in Finance and an MBA Graduate based in Germany.

-- 🔭 I’m currently working on Tableau Dashboards.
+- 🔭 I am currently working on Tableau Dashboards.

-- 🌱 I’m currently learning Communicating business and data results.
+- 🌱 I am currently learning Communicating business and data results.

-- 👯 I’m looking to collaborate on Business analytics projects, if you need help just let me know.
+- 👯 I am looking to collaborate on Business analytics projects, if you need help just let me know.

-- 🤔 I’m looking forward to Finding interesting  data analytics role in Finance industry.Iam also open to hospitations.
+- 🤔 I am looking forward to Finding interesting  data analytics role in Finance industry.Iam also open to hospitations.

 - 💬 Ask me about Data analytics,MBA studies,Study abroad and growth mindset.